 Although we made sure to have plenty of time to rest in between trips, it started to wear us down.
-Every few months we needed to figure out everything from scratch: where to grocery shop, how to get around, where to go to church, what local food to eat etc.
+Every few months we needed to figure out everything from scratch: where to grocery shop, how to get around, what local food to eat, etc.

 It was tiring, emotionally and physically.
 Although there are parts about this type of lifestyle that I’ll miss (I admit that Jake & I thrive when things aren’t super easy, we like to figure stuff out!) overall, I think that it’s time we found a place to “settle down” a little.

 By the way, if you plan to move to France, definitely read this book or this book first!
 Trust me, it will make your transition and understanding of French culture so much better.